How to Make a Cartoon: A Complete Production Guide

 Start with the business job

-A cartoon for a homepage hero, a paid social ad, and a customer onboarding flow can share a concept, but they should not share the same script by default.
+A cartoon for a homepage hero, a paid social ad, and a customer onboarding flow can share a concept.
+They should not share the same script by default.
 Each one carries different pressure.
-Homepage animation has to clarify value fast without exhausting the viewer.
-Paid social has to earn attention in the first seconds.
-Onboarding can slow down and teach.
+Homepage animation has to clarify value fast without exhausting anyone.
+Paid social has to earn attention in the first breath.
+Onboarding is allowed to slow down and teach.

-That choice affects everything upstream and downstream.
+That single choice ripples both directions.
 Script length changes.
 Scene count changes.
 Voiceover density changes.
 Approval gets easier or harder depending on how many stakeholders read their own goal into the piece.
+I ask for this brief before I quote anything, because the answers move the price more than the runtime does:

-- Business goal: Explain, persuade, onboard, entertain, or support a campaign
+- Business goal: explain, persuade, onboard, entertain, or carry a campaign

-- Success behavior: Click, sign up, remember the brand, understand a feature, or share
+- Success behavior: click, sign up, remember the brand, grasp a feature, or share it

-Write a script the production team can use
+Write a script the production team can actually use

-Animation scripts need to carry visual intent, not just copy.
+Animation scripts have to carry visual intent, not just copy.
 The writer, illustrator, animator, editor, and voice actor all need enough direction to picture the same sequence before production starts.
-If that alignment is missing, teams compensate with revision rounds.
+When that alignment is missing, the team pays for it in revision rounds, which is the most expensive way to discover you were never aligned.

 - Scene number